 By default, the standard cell libraries and SRAM samples are not enabled.
 I want everything so I can see the effects of running different cell libraries on power, performance and area (PPA).
 The lines below enable much more than the default.
 Full documentation for these options can be found here.

-I’m also using the eFabless PDK folder structure (selected by the ‘
+I’m not using the eFabless PDK folder structure (selected by the ‘

 --with-ef-style‘).
-This is apparently a minor tweak to the folder structure and affects how you load files into Magic.
+This is apparently a minor tweak to the folder structure and affects how you load files into Magic, but it’s only for eFabless and not for general use.

 If you look in ‘